cihanevren/Fake-News-Detector/README.md

 # Fake News Detector
+# LSTM WITH PRETRAINED GLOVE EMBEDDING
+# CNN WITH WORD EMBEDDING
+# XGBOOST WITH TF-IDF

 SUMMARY

 Dataset: https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset

 Download dataset Fake and Real news from the source and upload to colab environment